A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

-With the rapid digitalisation of industries around the world, data management remains a major challenge, and digital twins are no longer the exclusive privilege of major groups.
+With rapid digitalisation of industries taking place around the world, data management remains a major challenge, and digital twins are no longer the exclusive privilege of major groups.
 Today, a growing number of smaller organisations in the industrial sector are adopting this technology to optimise performance and reduce risks.

 Initially used in the aeronautics and automotive industries, digital twins can be defined as the digital replica of a complex system (a current or future installation, a process, a piece of equipment, etc.).
 Schematically, it can be seen as an organised repository of data (technical, design, project management) related to this system.
 There are several kinds of digital twins:

 - Static: dedicated only to the centralisation, representation and consultation of data, in some cases linked to 3D digital models.